elikamii/Python-String-Reverser/README.md

 # Python-String-Reverser
-Add basic string reversal using slicing method
+A simple and idiomatic Python script demonstrating how to reverse a string effectively and concisely using the slicing technique